Model-driven CT reconstruction algorithm for nano-resolution X-ray phase contrast imaging: Introduction

 \section{Introduction}

-X-ray CT imaging with nano-resolution\cite{xnanoCT} is a powerful technique in detecting the three-dimensional (3D) ultra-small structures inside the object.
+X-ray CT imaging with nano-resolution is a powerful technique in detecting the three-dimensional (3D) ultra-fine structures inside the object.
 For low-density objects, however, conventional X-ray imaging may not be able to provide sufficient image contrast due to the subtle variations of the absorption coefficients between two different materials.
-To overcome such difficulty, the grating based X-ray interferometer was coupled with the zone plate hard X-ray CT imaging system\cite{momose_2009}.
+To overcome such difficulty, the grating based X-ray Lau interferometer was coupled with the zone plate hard X-ray CT imaging system~\cite{momose_2009}.
 By doing so, the phase information that carries better image contrast can be retrieved.
-This is particularly important in low-density high-resolution imaging application such as cell imaging\cite{walsh2021imaging}.
-When a Lau interferometer is incorporated into a nPCT imaging system\cite{momose_2009}, however, both theory and experiments have shown that strong signal splitting would appear due to the dramatically magnified X-ray beam diffraction on the zone plate\cite{momose_2009,Yang_2022}.
-Obviously, such signal splitting would hinder the direct and accurate reconstructions of nPCT images\cite{takano2019improvement} from the acquired projections.
+When a Lau interferometer is incorporated into a nPCT imaging system~\cite{momose_2009}, however, both theory and experiments have shown that strong signal splitting would appear due to the dramatically magnified X-ray beam diffraction by the zone plate~\cite{momose_2009,Yang_2022}.
+Clearly, such signal splitting would hinder the direct reconstructions of nPCT images~\cite{takano2019improvement} from the acquired projections.

-To enable accurate nPCT image reconstructions, Takano \textit{et al.} proposed an image deconvolution based nPCT image reconstruction framework~\cite{takano2019improvement}.
-In it, signal recovery is performed through a combination of several procedures such as signal deconvolution, Fourier transformation, and Gaussian filtration.
-By doing so, projections without signal splitting can be obtained.
-However, the spatial resolution of the reconstructed nPCT images may be potentially degraded due to the deconvolution and Gaussian filtration post-processing.
-In the present study, a novel model-driven nPCT image reconstruction algorithm is developed.
-Specifically, the beam diffraction is mathematically modeled by a matrix operator $\mathbf{B}$, from which the projections without signal splitting are generated inversely.
-Next, a penalized weighed least-square model\cite{fessler} with total variation (PWLS-TV) is employed to denoise these obtained projections.
-Finally, nPCT images with high resolution and enhanced signal-to-noise ratio (SNR) are reconstructed.
+To overcome, Takano \textit{et al.} proposed an image deconvolution based nPCT reconstruction algorithm~\cite{takano2019improvement}.
+In it, the phase signal recovery is achieved through a combination of signal post-processing procedures such as deconvolution and Fourier transformation.
+By doing so, projections without signal splitting can be obtained to allow the following reconstructions of nPCT images.
+To mitigate the phase wrapping artifacts, Ueda \textit{et al.} recently proposed a three-wave interference model to iteratively reconstruct the nPCT images from the measured beam intensities~\cite{ueda2021reconstruction}.
+In this study, a model-driven nPCT image reconstruction algorithm is proposed.
+Similarly as has been done by Ueda \textit{et al.}, the beam diffraction is mathematically modeled.
+In particular, it is expressed by an operator $\mathbf{B}$, from which the projections without signal splitting can be recovered inversely.
+Additionally, a penalized weighed least-square model~\cite{fessler} with total variation (PWLS-TV) is employed to denoise these projections.
+Finally, nPCT images with improved signal-to-noise ratio (SNR) are reconstructed via the filtered-backprojection (FBP) algorithm.